 One of the biggest challenges is to get students out of fill-in-the-blank” mode, and into “sense-making” mode:

 Many of the tips in this article are geared towards getting students into "inquiry mode", most importantly giving open-ended challenges (see next section) and avoiding explicit instructions.
 Students don’t need a “how-to” guide to use the simulation.
 Short prompts should guide students about which ideas to focus on, not tell students how they should go about doing things in the sim.
 Overly detailed directions typically result in students limiting their exploration of the simulation, and focusing on the instructions rather than on understanding what they see.
 Instead, we recommend light guidance promoting exploration, without direct instruction on how to use the simulation.
-[Chamberlain et al. 2014, Adams et al. 2009, Moore et al. 2013]
+(Chamberlain et al. 2014; Adams, Paulson, and Wieman 2008; Moore, Herzog, and Perkins 2013)

 4. Give open-ended challenges.

 What types of prompts can we use instead of step-by-step directions?
 Challenge prompts encourage students to engage with the sim and explore ideas more deeply.
-[Chamberlain et al. 2014, Adams et al. 2009]
+(Chamberlain et al. 2014; Adams, Paulson, and Wieman 2008)

 Example Challenge Prompts that Encourage Targeted Inquiry: